Dive-into-Systems/rs/bases/rsptx/interactives/runestone/assembly/README.md

 ## 1. Assembly Operations (`assembly`)

 ### Purpose
-Test your ability to identify valid and invalid assembly language instructions.
+This exercise tests your ability to identify valid and invalid assembly language instructions.

 ### Supported Architectures
 - IA32 (including X86_32 and X86_64)